-Lenders make money from the interest earned on the amounts loaned.
-As some of the potential markets may not meet the requirements so as to qualify for loans, lenders award loans to borrowers who have some credit impairments such as little or no credit history and low credit scores.
+Having said that, subprime lenders earn from the interest on the loaned amounts.
+There are some potential markets may not meet the requirements so as to qualify for loans, lenders award loans to borrowers who have some credit impairments such as little or no credit history and low credit scores.
 This designation is called subprime.

 In late 2006 to early 2007, there were signs of the subprime mortgage crisis.
 However, in 2016, it is clear that subprime delinquency on the rise.
 It was confirmed by Goldman Sachs that subprime loans have led to the collapse of auto sales and that it was a result of people taking out loans on their cars and losing money in the markets, reducing their ability to buy new cars.

 Subprime loans came about so as to cater to the market which needed funds, but did not qualify the criteria.
 Therefore, the lenders became more lenient with their standards, such as setting lower FICO scores, so as to award more loans.

 A large number of the borrowers who took auto loans failed to pay.
 This trend has been on the rise and it is reflected by the losses made by the top participants of subprime lending.

 The top lenders were Santander Consumer USA, Capital One, GM Financial, Wells Fargo, Ally Financial, Credit Acceptance Corp, Exeter, Consumer Portfolio Services, Westlake and Huntington, among others.
 However, auto firms such as Ford, GM, and Chrysler are most exposed to subprime delinquency.
 They account for almost half the amount of the subprime market in the US.

-The subprime mortgage bubble grew and burst and now, all eyes are on that of the auto industry Henry I don’t get this.
+The subprime mortgage bubble grew and burst and now, all eyes are on that of the auto industry.
 If compliance costs increase this will push up the costs of loans.
 How is that good for anybody?